-In 2016 /2017 the Company has carried out specific training for its security personnel on UN Human Rights and etiquette and 11 of our employees attended.
+In 2018-2019 the Company has carried out specific training for its security personnel on UN Human Rights and etiquette.
 In addition to this recently a number of GPIC employees have undergone training on etiquette by National Institute of Human Rights(NIHR) and also on Bahrain labor law.
-In all 109 employees attended various trainings on aspects related to Human rights, labor rights and ethics.
+In all 109 employees attended various training on aspects related to Human rights, labor rights and ethics.